What is the Interactive Case Competition?

 The Interactive Case Competition is a semester-long competition where teams of graduate

-students from top prestigious universities engage to solve real-life case studies in the TV,
+students from top prestigious universities engage to solve real-life case studies on TV,

 The event alone is a 3-month long competition, starting with a kickoff to introduce the case